openpracticelibrary/carddecks/README.md

+# version
+This is version 3.0

 # carddecks
-This repository includes printing materials used to print card decks for the Open Practice Library.
-It includes print ready and raw files for cards, tuck box and leaflet insert.
+This repository includes working and printing materials used to edit and print card decks for the Open Practice Library.
+It includes the print ready as well as editable files for cards, tuck box and leaflet insert.
+The files are organized in the directories working_files and print_ready_files.
+If you simply want to print the decks, please use the versions in print_ready_files in contact with your printer - these Adobe Illustrator files have been prepared for printing with the text converted to outlines.
+If you want to edit the files it is better to use the copies in working_files, where the Adobe Illustrator files have editable text.